-It’s already hard enough to stay motivated, active, and productive — and being sick can really throw you way off your game.
-Thankfully, there are tons of simple changes you can make to your diet to keep your immune system healthy and support your body in fighting off unwanted infections (which is especially important in the age of COVID-19).
+It’s already hard enough to stay motivated, active, and productive—and being sick can really throw you way off your game.
+Thankfully, there are tons of simple changes you can make to your diet to keep your immune system healthy and support your body in fighting off unwanted infections.
 In this article, we’re highlighting five critical nutrients you need in your diet for optimal immune health.

 While they aren’t exactly a nutrient per se, probiotics are incredibly important for pretty much every aspect of our health.
 Probiotics are defined as live microorganisms that benefit the overall health of their host.
 Yes, we are hosts to billions of little organisms that help us survive and thrive!

 There’s a ton of research currently being done in the area of probiotics, and scientists predict they may even be the future of medicine.
 While the many functions and benefits of probiotics have yet to be discovered, we do know that these microscopic bugs play a big role in strengthening our immune system.

 The Lactobacilli and Bifidobacteria species of probiotics are among the most well-researched microorganisms to date.
 These little guys are found in fermented foods like yogurt and kimchi.

 Once inside the body, probiotics interact with receptors on the intestinal cells and modulate both the innate and adaptive immune responses.
 The innate immune response protects the skin, eyes, respiratory tract, gastrointestinal tract, and reproductive organs.
 The adaptive immune system produces antibodies that attack foreign invaders (like the flu virus).

 Probiotics also strengthen the lining of the gut, which protects the GI tract from harm by bad bugs.
 These good bacteria also boost immunity by decreasing inflammation in the body.